DWTSteuerung/multusd/README.md

 - multusOpenVPNCheck - processchecing OpenVPN connectivity
 - status-led - a simple process which indicates the status of LAN and VPN by blinking a GPIO
 - multusModbus - a modbus server for reading and writing GPIOs
-- multusReadDIDO - read in the status of GPIO inputs, or the status of GPIO outputs and transfer this status to other similar multusd devices, so that their outputs go into the same stats than the mother system
+- multusReadDIDO - read in the status of local GPIO inputs, or the status of local GPIO outputs and transfer this status to other similar, network connected multusd devices, so that their outputs go into the same state than the mother system
 - multusdClientTemplate - a template process, which can be take to write new processes and earning the capabilities of this system from the start..

 see share/MakeItRunAfterClone.txt